seannns/uni-notes/IFB103/Design Presentation.md

 ### Introduce your app.
 This - is Cuppa.
 You might not have heard of it before.

-Cuppa is an app that gives coffee aficionados a chance to find new cafes, learn to make new drinks, meet with fellow
+Cuppa is an app that gives coffee aficionados a chance to find new cafes, learn to make new drinks and meet with fellow coffee connoisseurs, all in one simple, intuitive app.

 ### Describe the problem space you wish to solve in detail.